jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 it and any other confounding factors.
 Then it's easy to determine whether the arrow between "plays music" and "high SAT score" really exists.

-But often this is not possible.
+But often this is not practical.
 In an example cribbed from [this excellent article on the subject](http://www.michaelnielsen.org/ddi/if-correlation-doesnt-imply-causation-then-what-does/), suppose you are trying to determine whether smoking causes lung cancer directly, or if instead there are some environmental factors that happen to cause both.
 You have the following possible graphs: